-Pakistan’s PM offers talks to archrival India
+Pakistan’s new PM proposes dialogue with India

-ISLAMABAD (AP) — Pakistan’s newly installed prime minister has offered to start a dialogue with archrival India to resolve conflicts between the two nuclear armed nations, including the long-standing dispute over the Kashmir region.
+ISLAMABAD (AP) — Pakistan’s newly-elected prime minister on Tuesday offered to start a dialogue with India to resolve long-running disputes between the two nuclear-armed rivals, including over the Kashmir region.

-Imran Khan in a tweet Tuesday said that in order to move forward on issues such as alleviating poverty, the South Asian neighbors must talk to each other to solve their differences.
+Imran Khan, a former cricket star who was sworn in last week, tweeted that the two countries should focus on alleviating poverty in South Asia by pursuing new trade agreements.

-Khan also suggested trade agreements between the two countries as a solution to disputes.
-The development comes after Indian Prime Minister Narendra Modi in his congratulatory message to Khan expressed a desire for talks.
+Indian Prime Minister Narendra Modi congratulated Khan after his swearing-in and expressed a desire for talks.

-Khan was sworn-in last week after his Tehrik-e-Insaf party won most seats in July elections and formed a coalition.
+Khan’s inauguration was attended by Navjot Singh Sidhu, an Indian former cricket player and longtime friend, who faced criticism from hard-line nationalists upon his return to India.
+Khan thanked Sidhu, calling him an “ambassador of peace,” and said his detractors were doing a “disservice” to peace in the subcontinent.

 Most Read Nation & World Stories